EMRs Under Attack: Legacy Software Ranks as No. 1 Cybersecurity “Bad Practice”

 Legacy Software Ranks No. 1 Cybersecurity Bad Practice

 Fighting cybercriminal activity in healthcare is a nonstop battle with attackers constantly upping their tactics and varying their targets.
-Even more than before, cyber criminals target EMR systems in an effort to siphon as much data as possible, cause operational damage, and push for ransom payments.
-Hacking incidents on EMR systems soared from zero in the first half of 2020 to nearly 8 percent of all breaches in the first half of 2022, according to a recent report.
+Even more than before, cyber criminals are targeting EMR applications to siphon as much data as possible, cause operational damage, and push for ransom payments.
+Since 2018, there has been a 264 percent increase in large breaches that involve ransomware attacks.

 Legacy Software and Hardware are the Weak Links in Healthcare Security